arduosoft/RawCMS/README.md

 # RawCMS
 RawCMS is an headless CMS written in asp.net core build for devopers that embrace API first tecnology.

+## Features

+RawCMS is a modular application build on asp.net core+mongo db stack.
+It is based on "Lambdas".
+Inside RawCMS Lamba is implemented by command pattern.
+All parts of RawCMS are fully extensible.

+1. Modular.
+Each module is shippend into a nuget package that can be added to the system to gain new features
+2. Headless.
+RawCMS doesn't include any presentation logic.
+All is delegate to the caller.
+This aims to create a scalable and reusable system
+3. Packaged.
+RawCMS must be shipped into a single deploable package or added into an existent asp.net core applicatio as nuget package.
+4. Extensible.
+RawCMS must be customized by the user through extension only.
+So, no changes to the code will be done.
+Just adding new packages.
+5. Buildless.
+RawCMS must give the possibility to manage an installation without need to manage a codebase or a code repository.
+Will be possible to add lambas code at runtime.

 # ROADMAP